 On Thursday, Hubby treated me to a trip to a spa for an authentic Swedish massage.
 As I have shared before I am not a fan of getting pampering beauty treaments.
 But Njuta was so amazing.
 The spa is about 10 mins outside of downtown.
 It is on a cliff overlooking the water which is ever present in Stockholm.
 It is in a restored historic home (from the early 1800s) and decorated so beautifully and cozy.
 I felt beyond comfortable and I could have stayed all day.
 I was well looked after by Sophie and even got to have a cup of their delish signature tea.
 But I had to break from the tranquility to get showered and ready for the awesome Food Tours Stockholm (which I wrote about on here already).

-After the food tour, though I was so stuffed, we met up for dinner with Quincy Delight Jones III (QD3) who is my son’s godfather’s son.
-He is a judge on Swedish Idol so we were lucky to see him as it was the night before the final show.
+After the food tour, though I was so stuffed, we met up for dinner with Quincy Delight Jones III (QD3) who is the son of my dear friend Quincy Jones.
+QD3 is a judge on Swedish Idol so we were lucky to see him as it was the night before the final show.
 He is half Swedish and the three of us were comparing notes about the positives of living in Sweden compared to America!
 His six month stint in Sweden was nearing an end and he wasn’t looking forward to leaving.

 Our last day, which was the 9th of December, I visited the Nobel Museum.
 It was an emotional experience for me as I have such admiration for all the winners in the six categories (economics, literature, medicine, chemistry, physics, peace) but my particular favorite is the Peace Prize.
 I even shed a few tears on my weekly Snapchat’s #telltheturththursday episode as I shared my answer to my last final exam question from my time at university: If you could win an award or prize what would it be?
 Not that I want the one million dollars or the medal around my neck, but winning the Peace Prize symbolizes an achievement in making the world a better place.
 Certainly part of my life’s purpose.